How to Reset Pentair Variable Speed Pool Pump - Complete Guide

 Basic Power Reset (Soft Reset)

-This is your first line of defense and resolves 80% of Pentair variable speed pump issues:
+This is your first line of defense and clears most common Pentair variable speed pump glitches:

 - Turn off the circuit breaker that powers your pool pump at your electrical panel

-- Wait 30 seconds to ensure all capacitors discharge completely
+- Wait at least 60 seconds (until the display goes fully blank) to ensure the drive's capacitors discharge completely

 - Restore power by turning the breaker back on